jbellis/colbert-live/docs/colbert-live-db.md

 Perform an approximate nearest neighbor (ANN) search of the ColBERT embeddings.
 This informs the decision of which documents to fetch for full ColBERT scoring.

-Args:
+**Arguments:**

-embeddings: A tensor of ColBERT embeddings to compare against.
+- `embeddings`: A tensor of ColBERT embeddings to compare against.
-limit: The maximum number of results to return for each embedding.
+- `limit`: The maximum number of results to return for each embedding.

-Returns:
+**Returns:**

   A list of lists, one per embedding, where each inner list contains tuples of (PK, similarity) for the chunks closest to each query embedding.

 #### `query_chunks(self, pks: list[typing.Any]) -> Iterable[list[torch.Tensor]]`

 Retrieve all ColBERT embeddings for specific chunks so that ColBERT scores can be computed.

-Args:
+**Arguments:**

-pks: A list of primary keys (of any object type) identifying the chunks.
+- `pks`: A list of primary keys (of any object type) identifying the chunks.

-Returns:
+**Returns:**

   A list of PyTorch tensors representing the ColBERT embeddings for each of the specified chunks.